TobyAdd/clicks/README.md

 This is repo for RE clickbot.
 [Original RE repo](https://github.com/tobyadd/replayengine)

 ## Overview
-This clickbot is used in ReokayEngine, but if you want you can use it in your own projects.
+This clickbot is used in ReplayEngine, but if you want you can use it in your own projects.
 It's cli-only.
 Arguments:
 ```shell
 $ ./clicks.py -c"clickpack folder" -r"replay.re" -o"output.flac" \